spring-attic/eclipse-integration-commons/README.md

   Milestone builds: http://dist.springsource.com/milestone/TOOLS/eclipse-integration-commons/
   Release builds: http://dist.springsource.com/release/TOOLS/eclipse-integration-commons/

-### JavaFx Setup

-  The browser projects use JavaFx to implement the dashboard and other managed html views.
-To build these, you'll need to have the e(fx)clipse tooling installed.

-  1. Add e(fx)clipse Update site: http://download.eclipse.org/efxclipse/updates-nightly/site
-  2. Add Xtext update site: http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/
-  3. Install the "e(fx)clipse - IDE - Kepler" (or equivalent) feature.

-  If installed properly, you should see a "JavaFx" library with an attached jar in the org.springsource.ide.eclipse.commons.gettingstarted (to be moved) project.

-  4. Add the following vm arguments to your Eclipse Runtime(s).
-(This is only necessary for self-hosted execution.
-You should not need to modify your config.ini file.)

-      -Dosgi.framework.extensions=org.eclipse.fx.osgi

 ## Questions and bug reports:

   If you have a question that Google can't answer, the best way is to go to the forum: